 • Collateral.
 Applicant must be able to secure the CDBG funding by providing project collateral.
-Collateral must be at minimum equal to the amount of CDBG funding that is being awarded.
-Collateral is usually provided in the form of a promissory note that is secured by a deed of trust.
-However, if an applicant is unable to secure the loan through this method, another viable option must be provided with the application.
-Below are additional requisites that apply to the collateral requirement: - A current appraisal value of property in the form of a Market Analysis, Certified Audit Report or a Report from the El Paso Central Appraisal District (EPCAD). - If filing a deed of trust, applicant must indicate if there are any liens currently attached to the property.
-The City must be allowed to take the first lien position in order for the application to be considered for funding. - If property is being leased, the terms of the lease agreement must be attached to the application.
-The property must be leased for at minimum the term of the Forgivable Loan Agreement (FLA) to be considered for funding. - If filing a deed of trust is not feasible, applicant must indicate in their application the alternative that is being recommended to secure the CDBG investment. - Applicants must provide documentation that the proposed collateral is equal to or more than the value of the proposed CDBG investment. - Applicant must show that the use and form of collateral has been approved by their Board and Director.
-Evidence of approval can be shown through meeting minutes or a signed letter. - Project Scope of Work and Cost Estimate.
+Collateral must be at minimum equal to the amount of CDBG funding that is being awarded, and must be secured for approximately one year for every \$100,000 that is being requested plus a 5-year reversionary period.
+Collateral is usually provided through one

+- A current appraisal value of property in the form of a Market Analysis, Certified Audit Report or a Report from the El Paso Central Appraisal District (EPCAD). - If filing a deed of trust, applicant must indicate if there are any liens currently attached to the property.
+The City must be allowed to take the first lien position in order for the application to be considered for funding. - If filing a deed of trust is not feasible, applicant must indicate in their application the alternative that is being recommended to secure the CDBG investment. - Applicant must provide documentation that the proposed collateral is equal to or more than the value of the proposed CDBG investment. - Applicant must show that the use and form of collateral has been approved by their Board and Director.
+Evidence of approval can be shown through meeting minutes or a signed letter. - Leased Property.
+If applicant is leasing the property that is being improved, the terms of the lease agreement must be attached to the application, and the property must be leased for at minimum the term of the Forgivable Loan Agreement (FLA) to be considered for funding.
+The applicant must also provide with their application approved documentation certifying that the lessor has acknowledged and approves of the CDBG-funded facilities improvements. - Owned Property.
+If applicant owns the property that is being improved, the deed of trust for the property that is being improved must be attached to the application. - Project Scope of Work and Cost Estimate.
 All public facility projects involving rehabilitation or new construction will be required to be estimated and designed by an architect or engineer licensed in the State of Texas.
 The project cost estimate (not the cover letter) must be stamped with the official seal of the architect or engineer licensed in the State of Texas.
 For example: